lsst-dm/dmtn-057/index.rst

 ------------------------------------

 In this design, all information of interest to metrics will be stored in a task's metadata.
-The metadata will be passed up to a dedicated "afterburner" task (named, for example, ``ComputeMetricsTask``) that will find the appropriate keys and create ``Measurement`` objects.
+The persisted metadata will be extracted by a dedicated "afterburner" task (named, for example, ``ComputeMetricsTask``) that will find the appropriate keys and create ``Measurement`` objects.
 High-level handling of the measurements can be done by a single ``Job`` object.
 A non-Task prototype of this approach is used in the ``lsst.ap.verify.measurements`` package to handle running times, but in the interest of portability to other pipelines the final code should be in a dependency of ``ap_verify`` rather than a subpackage.